csath/react-native-config-reader/README.md

 # 🛠 react-native-config-reader

-react-native-config-reader is a native library which make it easy to access all the native code's build configurations from JS.
+A native library to access all the native code's build configurations from JS.

 ## Installation